doppel4life/nixos-hyprland/README.md

-# basic nixox config for hyprland
+# basic nixos config for hyprland